FUKUOKA

 A poster for the Monde Selection-winning Meigetsu Hakata Torimon, with a photo of a cross-section of the manju sweet bun with sweet paste inside

-With the knowledge of what to eat in Fukuoka, from crispy gyoza to creamy Hakata ramen, plop down in front of a yatai street food stall and order with confidence!
+With the knowledge of some of the best food in Fukuoka, from crispy gyoza to creamy Hakata ramen, plop down in front of a yatai street food stall and order with confidence!
 Taste the influences of Chinese and Korean cuisine in this up-and-coming gem of a city, while enjoying the mix of urban excitement, traditional craftsmanship, and natural beauty of Fukuoka.

 Stomach growling?
 Browse food experiences in Fukuoka Prefecture or follow us on Instagram.
 Make the most of your time in this coastal city with our 3-day Fukuoka itinerary, or get to know Fukuoka's rich street food culture!